Join us on Facebook for up-to-date information, events and photos! www.facebook.com/stlawrencefreemason

 Mason) from High Falls Lodge, Colton, N.Y.
 December 14, 2011.
 He

 is doing well and enjoyed receiving the many cards from Masonic Lodges

 27th, Massena Lodge held a 3rd Degree, raising 4 new Master Masons.

 Pictured l to r: RW Tom Jenison, District Deputy Grand Master,Jeff Marrin,

-newly raised Brothers Scott Lanning, Allen Fukes, Mario Colon (kneeling),
+raised Brothers Scott Lanning, Allen Fukes, Mario Colon (kneeling), and